GregSchiemer/SatGam/README.md

 # Phonehenge

-This project renders a synchronised 25-phone interface using ES6 canvas animation and gesture-triggered audio via Csound WebAssembly.
+This project renders a synchronised multiplayer interface using ES6 canvas animation and gesture-triggered audio via Csound WebAssembly.
+It was designed principally for performing microtonal music created by the developer.
 The UI is designed for a portrait-mode mobile screen (`390×844`) and shared between:

-- **Conductor** (`sg-es6-go.html`) — initiates animation via tap
+- **Lead player** (`leader.html`) — lead player starts animation by tapping clock
-- **Players** (`sg-es6-cs.html`) — passively follow the clock
+- **Consort** (`consort.html`) — all players trigger sounds by tapping sprites enabled by the animation
 - Both versions display the same 25-phone layout and interactive clock

 ## Features